A photography excursion to foothill of Dev bhoomi Uttarakhanad

 Good morning readers.

-“If you want to fly, give up everything that weighs you down” We all want to fly one day and become great people, be it in any field, but I, Pranav Mahendru want to accomplish this goal in the field of photography and this dream has already started coming true because of Lens Academy.
+We all want to fly one day and become great people, be it in any field, but I, Pranav Mahendru want to accomplish this goal in the field of photography and this dream has already started coming true because of Lens Academy.
 On our first educational photography trip to foothills of Uttarakhand, we enjoyed a lot but…the most interesting thing of all was the bird watching experience.
 On the second day of our trip , we woke up at 6am, got ready to face chilling weather and took our cameras out, went to the studio set up and started clicking birds.
 Meanwhile our team from Camp Brookhill trekked back to Camp Whistling Woods, who informed that they saw tens of Red billed Blue Magpie birds on the road.
 Prashant sir identified the visiting birds and enlightened us with his knowledge.

 We saw birds like the Grey Treepie, Chestnut-bellied Nutthatcher, Greater Yellownape, Lesser Yellownape, Black naped woodpecker, Streaked Laughing Thrush etc.